The-OpenROAD-Project/OpenROAD-flow-scripts/README.md

 make
 ```

-Above steps run from synthesis to GDSII generation and you can view final layout with OpenROAD GUI as,
+Above steps run from RTL-GDSII generation and you can view final
+layout with OpenROAD GUI as,

 ```
 make gui_final